FCSM Academic Integrity Violation Appeal Procedures

 1. The instructor should then proceed to fill out the Academic Integrity Violation Form (https://towsonu.tfaforms.net/218320) and answer the questions on the form.
 The information on the form will be copied automatically be to the student and Chair of the Department, and Office of Student Accountability and Restorative Practices.
 The information filled out on the form must be dated within two weeks of the conclusion of her/his initial investigation and must outline the details of the alleged violation and the student’s initial response.
 This information can all be included on the form.
 The instructor may attach any corroborating evidence in the form, as well.
 The instructor may also state any grade penalty that s/he may find appropriate for the alleged violation.

 2. If the student disagrees with the instructor’s interpretation of the facts surrounding the alleged academic integrity violation and/or with an imposed grade penalty, the student may appeal, in writing, to the department chairperson; such an appeal must be submitted within five business days of receipt of the instructor’s letter.
-If the department chair is the instructor, the appeal will go straight to the FCSM Associate Dean.
+If the department chair is the instructor, the appeal will go straight to the FCSM Associate Dean for Teaching and Student Success.

 3. The department chair must meet with the student and, if necessary, with the instructor within five business days.
-S/He must inform the student in writing of her/his decision and copy the FCSM Associate Dean and the Office of Student Accountability and Restorative Practices.
+S/He must inform the student in writing of her/his decision and copy the FCSM Associate Dean for Teaching and Student Success and the Office of Student Accountability and Restorative Practices.
 The chair’s written response must be dated within five business days of her/his meeting with the student.

-4. If the student disagrees with the chair’s decision, the student may appeal, in writing, to the FCSM Associate Dean; such an appeal must be submitted within five business days of receipt of the chair’s letter.
+4. If the student disagrees with the chair’s decision, the student may appeal, in writing, to the FCSM Associate Dean for Teaching and Student Success; such an appeal must be submitted within five business days of receipt of the chair’s letter.
 The appeal must address the chair’s response and must explain why the student disagrees with that response, and the student must attach copies of all prior correspondence with the instructor and the chair.
 Review of the appeal by the Associate Dean will not begin until all documentation is received.

 5. The FCSM Associate Dean will review the appeal, including related evidence, and respond in writing, copying the department chair, the instructor, and the chair of the Student Appeals Committee (SAC).